Guide to designing off-grid and hybrid solar systems

 This is a technical guide for those with a basic understanding of solar and off-grid inverters.
 For less technical information, see the basic guide to selecting a home grid-tie or off-grid solar battery system.
 Solar and battery storage systems should always be installed by a licensed electrical professional.

-Steps to Designing An off-grid Solar or Battery System
+Basic Steps to Designing An off-grid Solar System

 Before purchasing any equipment required for a solar battery (hybrid) or off-grid power system, it is very important to understand the basics of designing and sizing energy storage systems.
 As explained below, the first part of the process is developing a load profile or using a load calculator to estimate the amount of energy required to be generated and stored daily.
 If you cannot develop a load table, a professional solar installer or system designer should be consulted.